IdiotDuVillage/AI-JobHunter/README.md

 Autonomous agent based on JobSpy assisted with AI automating Jobs wearches.
 It retrieve offers from LinkedIn, Glassdoor, Indeed and filter relevant offers with **Google Gemini** to generate a daily interactive report.

+⚠️  **Google Gemini** has recently drastically reduced its Requests Per Day for free users, a change of LLM call for this project is being studied.

 ## 🚀 Fonctionalities

 - **Multi-sources :** Retrieve offers from LinkedIn, Indeed and Glassdoor through `JobSpy` (https://github.com/speedyapply/JobSpy).